tizoc/shen-scheme/README.md

 Building
 --------

+### Building from the source distribution

+Running `make` should do the job.
+It will download and compile Chez under the `_build` directory, and then the `shen-scheme` binary and `shen.boot` boot files.

+    make

 ### Building from scratch

 This step is only necessary if cloning from this repository, the release tarballs include pregenerated `.scm` files.